jamesyli/image-api/README.md

 ### Security

-Input image URLs are validated to allow only `http`/`https`, redirects are limited, and downloads are size-capped (Content-Length check + hard read limit).
+Input image URLs are validated to allow only `http`/`https` scheme, redirects are limited, and downloads are size-capped (Content-Length check + hard read limit).
 Images are further constrained by a maximum pixel count to avoid large memory usage.

 ## How to use